smancke/guble/README.md

 * Delivery semantics: user must read on one device, deliver only to one device, notify if not connected, etc.
 * HTTPS support in the service
 * Cancel of fetch in the message store and multiple concurrent fetch commands for the same topic
-* Minimal example chat application
+* Minimal example: chat application
 * User-specific persistent subscriptions across all clients of the user
 * Client: (re-)setup of subscriptions after client reconnect
 * Message size limit configurable by the client with fetching by URL